- If your App Store keeps asking for a password, this can become extremely frustrating. Follow the steps below to fix it.

 1. Reinstall the problematic application

 Users reported that this issue occurs only when trying to update a specific application.
-If that’s the case, you can fix the problem simply by reinstalling that application.
+If that’s the case, you can fix the problem simply by reinstalling that software.

-Simply remove the application that is causing the issue, and then download it again from the App Store.
+Simply remove the program that is causing the issue, and then download it again from the App Store.
 After doing that, the problem should be resolved.

 2. Enter your old password